Home Insights Search & Content

 Customer Reviews and Third-Party Validation

-Reviews on verified platforms — Google Business Profile, industry-specific directories, LinkedIn recommendations — function as external trust signals.
-They validate that your business delivers what it claims to deliver, and they provide the kind of user-generated content that correlates with the trustworthiness dimension of E-E-A-T. Actively soliciting and responding to reviews is not a customer service activity in isolation — it is an E-E-A-T investment.
+Reviews on verified platforms Google Business Profile, industry-specific directories, LinkedIn recommendations function as external trust signals.
+They validate that your business delivers what it claims to deliver, and they provide the kind of user-generated content that correlates with the trustworthiness dimension of E-E-A-T. For anyone asking what is EEAT, actively soliciting and responding to reviews is not a customer service activity in isolation it is an E-E-A-T investment.

 What Is the Difference Between E-E-A-T and Domain Authority?